 The Accounting & Financial Women’s Alliance enables women in financial and accounting fields to contribute to their profession as well as achieve their potential.
 The association welcomes university students attending at least half-time and majoring in accounting or finance.
 Student memberships cost $45 annually.

-Reaching Out focuses on educating, inspiring and connecting the student and alumni lesbian, gay, bisexual, and transgender MBA & graduate communities in an ongoing effort to create the next generation of business leaders.
+Reaching Out focuses on educating, inspiring, and connecting the student and alumni lesbian, gay, bisexual, and transgender MBA and graduate communities in an ongoing effort to create the next generation of business leaders.
 The Reaching Out Connect web portal is free to join.